 Ui mai koe ki ahau he aha te mea nui o te ao?
-Māku e kī atu he tangata, he tangata, he tangata!
+Māku e kī atu he tangata, he tangata!
 If you ask me, what is the greatest thing in the world?
-I will reply; it is people, it is people, it is people.
+I will reply; it is people, it is people.